Skip to content

 WARNING

 The filter fn($req) => true counts every request that reaches the Fail2Ban layer.
 Because safelisted and blocklisted requests never reach Fail2Ban, this effectively counts requests that passed safelists and blocklists but are still suspicious.
-Use with care -- this is a broad filter.
+Use with care: this is a broad filter.

 Post-Handler Signaling with RequestContext

 Standard Fail2Ban filters run before your application handler, so they can only inspect the incoming request.
-The RequestContext API solves this by letting your handler signal failures after it has processed the request -- for example, after verifying credentials against a database.
+The RequestContext API solves this by letting your handler signal failures after it has processed the request, for example after verifying credentials against a database.

 How It Works